srg-imperial/GrayC/scripts/coverage/README.md

 sudo swapon --show
 ```

-Last, run this script per set to measure its coverage; no need to rebuild LLVM-15 between runs of this script.
+After building LLVM with coverage successfully, run this script per set to measure its coverage; no need to rebuild LLVM between runs of this script.
 ```
 ./1-wrapper-get-coverage.sh <base-folder> <set-of-progs-path> 15 0 <csmith-folder> <gfauto-folder> <func-cov-out.csv> <line-cov-out.csv> <coverage_summary.log> llvm 0
 ```
 Base-folder=where the installation of LLVM 15 with coverage is, that is, \<base-folder\>/llvm-csmith-15/

-We used script 1-wrapper-get-coverage.sh to measure the coverage of the corpus (after 24 hours of fuzzing).
-We furthermore presented a comparison with the LLVM test suite (whole and single source) in the paper.
-For that, we prepared additional scripts.